 Taxes, students loans, child support, alimony, and government debts are not included.
 Depending on the circumstances, you can lose your car, home, and investments.
 Bankruptcy also damages your credit for 10 years, and there are hundreds of dollars of fees associated.

-Bonus 10.
-Give Yourself a Break
+Bonus Tip: Give Yourself a Break

-Best for: Everyone.
+Best For: Everyone.

 Many people just like you are in the exact same scenario.
 Take a breath, and know that there are resources out there for you.
 Search for a community to help build you up.
 You are not alone.